THE PAGE YOU ARE VIEWING

 Active volunteerism: AGU has established a university-recognised student group called the ‘Volunteer Station’ at the University after the March 11 disastrous earthquake and tsunami in 2011.
 Volunteer Station members went to Ishinomaki City and other disaster areas in the Tohoku regions to support local people and communities, and they continue to give support in various ways.
 Volunteer activities at Aoyama are not limited to Japan, but include support for people in other countries, such as Indonesia and Nepal.

-Mutual international exchange: AGU has overseas liaison offices in both Thailand and Taiwan, comprised of local staff.
-We also have partnerships with more than 100 universities in 30 countries around the world, and organize nine short-term study abroad programs during the summer and spring breaks.
-We also implement a short program in English for incoming visiting students to study Japanese culture every summer.
-The United Nations University, which is located just across the street from Aoyama's Shibuya campus, is one of our close partners, providing opportunities to co-host lectures and work together on the basis of various academic agreements.
+Mutual international exchange: AGU has overseas liaison offices in Thailand, Taiwan, Australia and the United States.
+We also have partnerships with more than 120 universities in 35 countries around the world, and run short-term study abroad programs during the summer and spring breaks.
+We also offer a short program in English for incoming visiting students to study Japanese culture every summer.
+The United Nations University, located just across the street from AGU's Shibuya campus, is one of our close partners, providing opportunities to co-host lectures and work together on the basis of various academic agreements.

 Competitive sports clubs: Many sports clubs at AGU have successfully participated in intercollegiate competitions.
-Distinguished examples include our track team, which achieved first place in the 2015 and 2016 Hakone Ekiden (championship), a marathon relay race traditionally held in Japan during the New Year holiday.
+Distinguished examples include our track team, which achieved first place from 2015 through 2018 Hakone Ekiden (championship), a marathon relay race traditionally held in Japan during the New Year holiday.
 Teams for other sports, such as basketball and volleyball have also achieved great results in their performances.
 Enhanced support is given to rugby, men's baseball, women's volleyball, men's basketball and track squad.

 Studying at a single campus, AGU provides a consecutive education through all academic years, enabling students to choose specialized subjects during their junior years and to their broaden study opportunities.